franciszekadamski/dockerized-inception-app/README.md

 ```

 ## Run the inception contenerized app using docker-compose
-In the directory *inception* containing folder *workdpace* run command:
+In the directory *dockerized-inception-app* containing folder *workdpace* run command:
 ```
 docker-compose up
 ```